fastrgv/Interval-RPN-Calculator/README.md

              <x>=>{X:Y}      <m>=>{STO}      <M>=>{RCL}

 ### Operation
-Type numbers and hit (enter)-key to push each of them onto the RPN stack.
+Type numbers and hit <enter> to push each of them onto the RPN stack.
 Then a single key defines the desired operation.

 RPN means that you enter the numbers first, then define the operation.
 A unary operator, like sin, will apply the function to the number at the top of the numeric stack, then push the result back on the stack top.
 A binary operator will pop two values off the stack, then perform the operation on them, and push the result back on the stack top.